 - Securities fraud

-  In some cases, an Attorney General threatens to add RICO charges in order to increase the potential penalties, hoping that will be a motivator for someone to become a confidential informant so prosecutors can gather more evidence about a larger criminal operation.
+In some cases, an Attorney General threatens to add RICO charges in order to increase the potential penalties, hoping that will motivate someone to become a confidential informant so prosecutors can gather more evidence about a larger criminal operation.

 At the law office of Shaffer & Engle Law Offices, LLC, senior partner and Harrisburg RICO attorney Jeffrey Engle has extensive experience defending federal criminal cases, including cases involving RICO and drug crimes.
 He was a prosecutor for three years.
 He understands how prosecutors gather evidence to prove cases, and can identify deficits in the prosecution's case.

 Likewise, Elisabeth K.H.
 Pasqualini is an accomplished federal defense attorney who has the experience you need to fight back against RICO charges.

 When someone is indicted by the grand jury under RICO, the U.S. Attorney or Attorney General can seize the personal or business property thought to be involved in the criminal activity.
 They could file an injunction to freeze assets or require the person they've charged to put up a performance bond.
 This can be extremely costly.